FarisDou/Microsoft-Sentinel-SIEM/README.md

 ---

 In Microsoft Sintinel | Workbooks , we will add a new workbook in order to create our map.
+JSON Files - Remember, Sentinel uses our Log Analytics Workspace where we ingested the logs.

 ![vivaldi_kLOHZRFPhj](https://user-images.githubusercontent.com/109401839/235279747-01e3bf0c-428d-4b71-b6f8-9e9dc99bae8d.png)